yesshankar/PrivateBlockchain/README.md

     }
     ```
     > **Note:** Star must have all the properties shown in above request example.
 You can add other optional properties.
-    JSON object schema must match as shown in the example above.
-Otherwise you will get an error message.
+    JSON object schema must match as shown in the example above and story **should not exceed 500 bytes** size limit .
+Otherwise you will get an error message like:
+    ```
+    [
+        "error": "Exceeds star story size limit of 500 bytes.
+Received 834 bytes" ]
+    ```

 ### GET endpoint usage
 You can get block information in three ways: